Sustainable camping in Kāpiti

 - abide by all council bylaws including camp fires and barbecue use, noise and animal control.

-For campers who are not self-contained, Kāpiti has several holiday parks that offer a wide range of facilities. Ōtaki Forks also has facilities and allows non-self-contained campers – visit the Department of Conservation website to read more about this campsite.
+For campers who are not self-contained, Kāpiti has three holiday parks that offer a wide range of facilities.
+Please note that Ōtaki Forks is closed until further notice.

 Sustainable camping (sometimes called freedom camping or responsible camping) is all about caring for our spectacular environment as much as we do.
 Sustainable campers leave no trace and help keep our communities and the natural environment free from pollution and waste.